Elusive phase transition in the replica limit of monitored systems: Derivation of the weak measurement equations

 \subsection{Repeated interaction with the ancilla}

 Here, we describe briefly how the stochastic Schr\"odinger equation (SSE) for the weak measurement dynamics can be derived.
-To simplify the notation, we will consider a generic system evolving under the Hamiltonian $H$ and where a single observable $\hat O$ is continuously monitored.
+To simplify the notation, we will consider a generic system evolving under the (Hermitian) Hamiltonian $\hat H_0$ and where a single observable $\hat O$ is continuously monitored; the symbol $\hat H$ is reserved for the full non-Hermitian generator including the measurement terms, see Eq.~\eqref{eq:timeevol} below.
 First of all, we discretize time considering a finite small interval $\Delta t$.
-The basic idea is that in a time step $t \in [\tind \Delta t, (\tind+1) \Delta t]$, the system $\mathcal{S}$ is coupled to a (new) ancilla $\mathcal{A}$.
+The basic idea is that in a time step $t \in [\tind \Delta t, (\tind+1) \Delta t]$, $\tau \in \mathbb{N}$, the system $\mathcal{S}$ is coupled to a (new) ancilla $\mathcal{A}$.
 For simplicity, the ancilla is supposed to be a spin $1/2$ initial set in the state

 At time $t = \tind \Delta t$, the state of the system + ancilla is thus in the factorized state